Psycojoker/dawdaw/README.md

 * namespacing all the things, because global sucks
 * indirectly trying to solve the "salt states totally sucks are being redistributed" problem by going full python, you can now use setup.py and pypi/pip to redistribute you work¹

+Disadvantages: you move await from full declarative code (which you were already doing in fact with jinja2 templates) to go back to python code.
+This is, on one hand very powerful, on the other hand probably too powerful (and may be way less easy to understand for devops that don't come from a programming background).
+That works for me because I'm a python dev and I'm using this for my personal usages, but that might not fit your case.

 Sample
 ======